-- 1. The student is at least 16 years of age. - 2.
-The student has been identified as "at risk" or disadvantaged.
-(IE: Students who qualify for free or reduced priced lunch or students showing high potential but who don't typically qualify for other programs.) - 3.
-The student does not have major or consistent behavioral problems - 4.
-The student has a detailed training plan that focuses on development of employability skills and/or technical skills. - 5.
-The student has a training agreement which has been completed and signed by all concerned parties (student, parent/guardian, employer, GPP Coordinator). - 6.
+- 1. The student is at least 15 years of age. - 2.
+The student served through a GPP placement may be overcoming barriers such as: - a.
+Individuals with disabilities - b.
+Individuals from economically disadvantaged families, including lowincome youth and adults - c.
+Individuals preparing for non-traditional fields - d.
+Single parents, including single pregnant women - e.
+English learners - f.
+Homeless individuals - g.
+Youth who are in, or have aged out of, the foster care system; and - h.
+Youth with parent on active duty in the armed forces. - 3.
+The student does not have major or consistent behavioral problems. - 4.
+The student has a detailed training plan that focuses on development of employability skills and/or technical skills.
+(GPP Region Coordinator creates the training plan for the GPP student placement.) - 5.
+The student has a training agreement which has been completed and signed by all concerned parties (student, parent/guardian, employer, GPP Region Coordinator). - 6.
 The student receives compensation in compliance with state and federal labor laws. - 7.
-The student has a mentor assigned by the business and is evaluated on-site with the school providing any necessary remediation. - 8.
-The student has an Individual Graduation Plan-(IGP). - 9.
-The student has a Career Portfolio assignment which documents the transferrable employability skills learned from this experience.
+The student has a mentor assigned by the business and is evaluated on-site with the school providing any necessary remediation.
+(GPP Region Coordinator provides mentor training for GPP placement.) - 8.
+The student has an Individual Graduation Plan (IGP). - 9.
+The student has Career Portfolio assignments which documents the transferrable employability skills learned from this experience.